jahting/pnltri.js/README.md

 This implementation seems reasonably fast for Javascript.
 Measurements confirm the near-linear expected running time of the algorithm.

 Measured on an old Laptop ( Core 2 Duo T7200, 2 GHz ) with Firefox 30.0 ([measured with](https://github.com/jahting/pnltri.js/blob/master/test/triang_pnltri_js.html)):
-A square with  1600 square holes (~ 6400 vertices ->  ~10k triangles) takes about 180 milliseconds.
+A square with  1600 square holes (~ 6400 vertices ->  ~10k triangles) takes about 140 milliseconds.
-A square with 25000 square holes (~ 100k vertices -> ~150k triangles) takes less than 3 seconds.
+A square with 25000 square holes (~ 100k vertices -> ~150k triangles) takes little more than 2 seconds.

 ### Usage ###